-Scotland's first Low Emission Zone (LEZ) comes into effect in Glasgow city centre on 31 December 2018.
+Scotland's first ever Low Emission Zone (LEZ) came into effect in Glasgow city centre on 31 December 2018.

-On 31 December 2022 when the LEZ is fully implemented, all vehicles entering the zone will have to meet specified exhaust emission standards.
+This Phase 1 of Glasgow's LEZ applies to local services buses only, however when the LEZ is fully rolled out at Phase 2 - all vehicles entering the zone will have to meet specified exhaust emission standards, unless exempt.

 A Low Emission Zone is an area where a person may not drive a vehicle which does not meet a specified emission standard.